 A person may experience GI bleeding as a side effect of blood-thinning medications, such as:

-Anyone who takes a blood-thinning medication and has a bloody bowel movement should notify their doctor immediately if they see blood in their stool.
+Anyone who takes a blood-thinning medication and has a bloody bowel movement should notify their doctor immediately.

 Cancer

-Cancerous tumors of the GI tract can weaken the lining of the GI tissues, causing them to bleed.
+Cancerous tumors of the GI tract can weaken the lining of the GI tissues, causing bleeding.

 However, cancer may be present without any visible signs of bleeding.
-People with a higher risk of cancer in the digestive system can ask a doctor about screening with a FIT test, also known as a fecal occult blood test.
+People with a higher risk of cancer in the digestive system can ask a doctor about colonoscopies for surveillance, depending on their risk factors.

 • Food allergies: Allergies to proteins in food or milk can cause gastroenteritis that leads to intestinal bleeding.